DJilanov/New_Relic_Data_fetcher/README.md

 7. There is inline documentation but ill still explain what to do.

 1.1.
 The row under comment 1 is app-key.
-You must get it from your Pingdom acc and put it here.
+You must get it from your Newrelic acc and put it here.

 1.2.
-The row under comment 2 is for the user.
-You must first type your username, then the symbol ":" and finally your password next to it.
+The row under comment 2 is for the ids.
+You must fill them with the id words they use for your things(database and etc.).

 1.3.
 In the servers tab you only type the last numbers here and leave just the amount of servers you need (add or remove rows in the json)